The Treasury manages public spending within two ‘control totals’ of about equal size:

 Winter fuel payment is a one-off annual payment to help those over the SPa pay their heating bills.
 The payment is between £100 and £300 depending on household circumstances.

-Pensioner benefit spending totalled £114 billion in Great Britain in 2020-21, of which £101 billion was spent on state pensions.
+Pensioner benefit spending is forecast to total £123 billion in Great Britain in 2022-23, of which we project £110 billion will be spent on state pensions.
 The same system operates in Northern Ireland, but spending there is not included in these figures or discussed on these pages as we include it separately in our figures for ‘Northern Ireland social security’.
-Pensioner benefit spending in 2020-21 represents around 10 per cent of total public spending (down from 13 per cent in 2019-20), and 5 per cent of GDP.
+Pensioner benefit spending in 2022-23 represents around 10.4 per cent of total public spending (down from 11.1 per cent in 2021-22), and 5.5 per cent of GDP.

-Average awards across the different pensioner benefits varies, with state pension recipients receiving an average of £8,200 in 2020-21 and pension credit claimants £3,430 each.
+Average awards across the different pensioner benefits vary, with state pension recipients receiving an average of £8,300 in 2021-22 and pension credit claimants £3,390 each.